MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

     `Start-SCOMAgentMaintenanceMode -Duration 10`

-Perform the following steps to initiate maintenance mode from the target Windows computer.
+Perform the following steps to initiate maintenance mode from the target Windows computer:

 1. Sign in to the computer.